MathildeJ/Fantasy_Bakes/README.md

 # Blog post draft

-If you are thinking about using Surfly or are a new user, you can follow our step by step example as we integrate Surfly into  our example application.
+If you are thinking about using Surfly or are a new user, you can follow our step by step guide as we integrate Surfly into  our example application.
 The major steps and changes are illustrated by an image/gif and, for each modification, you can find the link to the corresponding commit.
 In this post, we decided to highlight the main features on offer and show you how you can make Surfly as visible or invisible as you wish depending on your needs and preferences.

 #### Cake shop website

 Our example application features a bespoke cake shop, specialising in personalized cakes.
-The shop prides themselves on their customer service, therefore the co-browsing feature Surfly provides is an ideal addition to their website, as it can dramatically improve online communication.
+The shop prides themselves on their customer service, meaning that the co-browsing feature Surfly provides is an ideal addition to their website, as it can dramatically improve online communication.
 Here is a screenshot of the home page before we integrate Surfly:

 ![website](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s1.png)